vagran/dxf-viewer/test/fixtures/README.md

 The two corpora do different jobs and neither replaces the other: fixtures give exact expected output, `test-data/` gives real-world pathology.

+## Variants

+Two subdirectories hold the same drawings built differently, for the comparisons in `invariants.test.mjs`.
+Both are written by the same generator run.

+- **`translated/`** — every fixture shifted by (1000000, 500000).
+This is the one place the coordinate rule below does not apply, deliberately: the point is to land far outside the range where float32 holds integers exactly, which is what the scene origin scheme exists to handle.
+  These get no exact goldens, only the invariance comparison.
+- **`exploded/`** — the block fixtures with their INSERTs replaced by the block's entities, so the drawing contains no blocks at all.
+That makes them an independent check on `DxfScene`'s block handling rather than another route through it.

+Only the top-level `*.dxf` files get scene dumps; the tests that read the subdirectories look for them by name.

 ## Rules

 - **Keep coordinates within [-100, 100].** Scene vertices are float32, whose absolute error at that